-The estimated capital cost of Alternative 4 is \$6.1 million.
-This includes five electric buses, five depot chargers to be installed at the maintenance facility, and two on-route chargers at each end of the route.
+The estimated capital cost to construct Alternative 4 is \$6.1 million.
+This estimate includes the estimated costs of five electric buses, five depot chargers to be installed at the maintenance facility, and two onroute chargers at each end of the route.